Last Updated: July 1, 2024

 Under Knight's leadership, Nike grew into a global behemoth, dominating the sportswear market and expanding into various sports and regions.
 Knight's vision extended beyond product innovation and marketing; he also focused on corporate culture, creating an environment that valued creativity and innovation.

-Knight stepped down as CEO of Nike in 2004 but remained actively involved as chairman until 2016.
+Phil stepped down as CEO of Nike in 2004 but remained actively involved as chairman until 2016.
 His leadership style and business strategies have been widely studied and admired in the corporate world.
 He is also known for his philanthropic efforts, particularly in education and healthcare, often contributing to the University of Oregon and other organizations.

 Early Life

-Philip Hampson Knight was born in Portland, Oregon, on February 24, 1938.
-His parents are Lota Knight (née Hatfield) and Bill Knight, was a lawyer and later a newspaper publisher.
-Knight was raised in the Portland neighborhood of Eastmoreland, and graduated from Cleveland High School.
-He then continued his education at the University of Oregon, where he was a member of the Phi Gamma Delta fraternity, worked as a sports reporter for the Oregon Daily Emerald, and was a middle-distance runner.
+Philip Hampson Knight was born on February 24, 1938, in Portland, Oregon.
+His parents are Lota Knight (née Hatfield) and Bill Knight, and his father was a lawyer and later a newspaper publisher.
+Phil was raised in the Portland neighborhood of Eastmoreland and graduated from Cleveland High School.
+He then continued his education at the University of Oregon, where he was a member of the Phi Gamma Delta fraternity, worked as a sports reporter for the "Oregon Daily Emerald," and was a middle-distance runner.
 He graduated from college in 1959 with a degree in journalism.

 Career

-While he was waiting for the first Tiger samples to be shipped to Portland, a process which took more than a year, he took a job as a Certified Public Accountant (CPA) with Coopers & Lybrand, then with Price Waterhouse.
+While he was waiting for the first Tiger samples to be shipped to Portland, a process which took more than a year, Phil took a job as a Certified Public Accountant (CPA) with Coopers & Lybrand, then with Price Waterhouse.
 He also taught as an accounting professor at Portland State University (PSU).
 After he eventually received the Tiger running shoes, he sent samples to Bill Bowerman, his old track coach at the University of Oregon.
 Not only did Bowerman actually place an order for the shoes, he actually propositioned Knight to become his business partner.
 Thus, on January 25, 1964, Blue Ribbon Sports (BRS) was founded; this is the company that would later become Nike.

 Subsequently, Knight began selling the Tiger shoes out of his car, a green Plymouth Valiant, at various track meets across the Pacific Northwest.
 By 1969, he was making enough money from these sales to quit his accountant job and work for Blue Ribbon Sports full-time.
 The company was renamed Nike, after the Greek winged goddess of victory, at the suggestion of their first employee, Jeff Johnson.
 They got their iconic "swoosh" logo from graphic design student Carolyn Davidson in 1971, paying her $35 for the commission.
 She was later given an undisclosed amount of Nike stock.
-Over the next four decades, Knight grew Nike from a tiny upstart shoe company, into one of the largest and most famous brands of all time.
+Over the next four decades, Knight grew Nike from a tiny upstart shoe company into one of the largest and most famous brands of all time.
 In November 2004, he resigned as Nike's CEO, but he stayed on with the company as the chairman of the board.
-In June 2015, Knight announced he was stepping down as Nike's chairman, and he officially retired from the company's board at the end of June 2016.
+In June 2015, Phil announced he was stepping down as Nike's chairman, and he officially retired from the company's board at the end of June 2016.

 Getty